Trying to find the best automatic turntable in the market today? Sick and tired of the inconvenience of your manual turntable?

 As with many more of its products, Audio-Technica is proud to let the user do the choosing too.
 Thus, if the cartridge that comes built-in is not to your liking, then you can easily replace it with something that is.
 As aforementioned, Audio-Technica really is a leader in the field of cartridges.
 So you will not be at a loss for choice for world-class turntable cartridges.

 As is more often the norm, this model offers only two speeds of playback.
 The more popular 33 1/3 rpm and 45 rpm vinyl record types.
 Though this is countered by the addition of the anti-skate control.
-This is something not altogether present on many automatic turntables in this price range and could save you a bunch of money in the long run by not ruining your records.
+This is something not altogether present on some of the best automatic turntables in this price range and could save you a bunch of money in the long run by not ruining your records.

 - Ready to play out of the box.
 A quick and easy setup means that even the most inexperienced will be able to listen to their favorite records straight away.